Elinor Answers Your FAQ

 Do you have a family?

-I’ve been happily married for 26 years to a mining construction manager named Heinz Drews.
+I’ve been happily married for three decades to a mining construction manager named Heinz Drews.
 He works with a Vancouver-based company that builds gold mines all over the world.
 I was lucky enough to accompany him to a few exotic locations, such as a mining camp on the windswept tundra of Far Eastern Russia.
 He still does some consulting work from his home office.
 He’s also a big help when it comes to packing books around!

 From left to right: Quinn, Axel, Nora, Juliet, and Jack.